NilPointer-Software/bdfd-wiki/src/bdscript/addEmoji.md

 ## Usage
 ```
-$addEmoji[name;imageURL;return emoji?]
+$addEmoji[name;image URL;return emoji?]
 ```

 ## Parameters
 - `name`: The name of the new emoji.
-- `imageURL`: The image that the emoji showcases.
+- `image URL`: The image that the emoji showcases.
 This needs to be a valid image URL.
 - `return emoji?`: Whether to show the emoji in the bot's message or not. (yes/no)

 ## Example